-During the year ended December 31, 2021, the Company recognized \$10 million of operating lease impairments primarily relating to the consolidation of acquired U.S. manufacturing and distribution facilities.
+During the year ended December 31, 2022, the Company recognized \$24 million of operating lease asset impairments primarily relating to the Company's reduction of its corporate real estate footprint.
 This loss has been recognized in Other charges in the Company's Consolidated Statements of Operations.
-During 2020, the Company recorded a \$50 million gain on the sale of a manufacturing facility in Europe.
+During the year ended December 31, 2020, the Company recorded a \$50 million gain on the sale of a manufacturing facility in Europe.